Osteoarthritis of the big toe and mid-foot

-Typical Symptoms; Typically a slow progressive stiffening of the joints (especially the big toe) with a dull constant pain and swelling.
+Typical symptoms: Typically a slow progressive stiffening of the joints (especially the big toe) with a dull constant pain and swelling.

 Osteoarthritis (OA) causes cartilage in a joint to wear down.
 Cartilage is basically a material that lines bony surfaces in joints.
 It helps prevent friction and fundamentally acts as a ‘shock absorber’.
-When cartilage is compressed it can deform and change shape due it’s high water content.
-Although it can undergo a degree of repair once damaged the body does not grow new cartilage.
+When cartilage is compressed it can deform and change shape due to its high water content.
+Although it can undergo a degree of repair, once damaged the body does not grow new cartilage.
 Pain in OA occurs because bony surfaces make contact with one another as the cartilage degrades.
 OA can affect any of the 33 joints in the feet, but the most common site is the base of the big toe.

 This joint is more prone to wear and tear because of its significance in the gait cycle as you walk.
 Most of the force is generated from and attenuated by your big toe joint as your foot pushes off and lands as you walk.

 The forces absorbed during walking over time, especially if you roll your foot excessively inwards as you walk (over-pronation) can cause the cartilage to erode.
 Eventually your big toe may become much less mobile (a condition known as hallux rigidus) which makes walking difficult.
 Alternatively, your big toe may drift towards your other toes (hallux valgus) and this can lead to bunions.

 There is also a significant amount of force that crosses the joints in the middle of the foot (known as tarsal bones) as the foot propels us forward during walking or running.
 If the cartilage wears in these bony structures that comprise your midfoot, this can generate pain as bones starts to rub against bone.